 Please visit also: How to optimize Apache Server for Better Performance

 Apache: This is faster since PHP is ready to run.

 CGI: The PHP program has to be read from memory, parsed and then compiled each time a request is made, making this option slower.

 CGI: With suPHP, PHP is run as the actual userID.
 Since PHP runs this way, you don’t have to loosen permissions for it to write to your files.
-And since it runs as you, it won’t be able to have access to other files of other accounts on a shared server thus reducing security risks.
+And since it runs as you, it won’t be able to access other files of other accounts on a shared server, thus reducing security risks.